islamibr/dot-files-and-my-system/README.md

 ## Cloud Sync for Seamless Integration

-To minimize the hassle of switching systems, I employ cloud sync apps for e.g. search, and other tasks.
+To minimize the hassle of switching systems, I employ cloud sync apps e.g., search, and other tasks.

 ## Architectural Philosophy